Last updated Nov 11, 2022

 Which outputs your node version.

-Node.js installer
+(Optional) Node.js installer

 You can install Node.js using the macOS installer, however this results in permission errors when working with the Forge CLI.
 If you must use the installer, you'll need to enable unsafe permissions to use the Forge global package when installing Node.js using this method.

-1. Download a suitable installer from Node.js.
+1. Download the LTS installer from Node.js.

 2. Install the package.